-VEE topics are not prerequisites to taking actuarial exams and may be fulfilled independently of the exam process (i.e., prior to or concurrent with taking actuarial exams).
-The following insights on VEE topics, however, may be helpful.
-VEE-Applied Statistical Methods will help strengthen candidates' statistical skills and completing it prior to taking Exams ST and 4 will make these exams easier to understand.2 VEE-Economics and VEE-Corporate Finance will help strengthen candidates' understanding of managerial decision-making and completing these topics prior to taking Exam 9 will make this exam easier to understand.
+VEE topics are not prerequisites to taking actuarial exams and may be fulfilled independently of the exam process, i.e., prior to or concurrent with taking actuarial exams.
+In some cases, however, understanding the material within a VEE topic may help make an exam easier to understand.
+For example, VEE-Economics and VEE-Corporate Finance will help strengthen candidates' understanding of managerial decision-making and completing these topics prior to taking Exam 9 will make this exam easier to understand.